 However if you use an app like Weight Watchers to record your food or UP Coffee to measure your caffeine intake, these apps can also send data back to Apple Health if added as sources.

-If used regularly, the Apple Health app provide keen users with the greatest array of quantifiable health data ever, hopefully leading to greater education, identification of trends, better choices and changes in lifestyle that can lead to longer and healthier lives.
+If used regularly, the Apple Health app provide keen users with a huge array of quantifiable health data, hopefully leading to greater education, identification of trends, better choices and changes in lifestyle that can lead to longer and healthier lives.
+Or at least that's the idea.

-However, it is hoped Health can have also great impact on our medical care too.
-Plans are afoot to enable users to share the data collected by Health with their medical practitioners.
+Apple is working to enable users to share the data collected by Health with their medical practitioners.
 It could lead to earlier diagnoses, better preventative prescriptions and a greater understanding of conditions.

 Doing your bit with ResearchKit